AdriZ/az-statemachine/README.md

 * Copy the AZ-State-Machine application in your Application folder or where you prefer.
 * Copy Engine files (finite_state_machine_engine.h and finite_state_machine_engine.c) in your program source.
 * (Optional) Copy Example files where you want.

+### 2.3 Linux
+*az-statemachine generator* has been compiled for Windows and macOS but, as it uses Qt multi-plateform framework, it should compile on Linux too.
+Feel free to contribute to this project to test it and even to automate the process.

 ## 3. Usage
 ### 3.1 Brief